abcnorio/mixedmethod-rcode/README.md

 ## Usage of the R code

 Important is to understand that sometimes due to demonstration goals the code is not perfect and is revised a few lines later.
 Those incidents are no bugs but intentional for educational purposes to show that things evolve and do not happen accidentially, but statistical work means (ideally!) slow and steady progress towards a goal that sometimes even changes.
 In general, the R code is adjusted to the tasks (e.g. data sets) and the specific topics of the book.
-It's not a R package - the R code does not fulfill the requirements of traditional R packages like being useful as anuniversal library.
-Nevertheless, some of the functions may be helpful in various changing contexts.
+It's not an R package - the R code does not fulfill the requirements of traditional R packages like being useful as a universal library.
+Nevertheless, some of the functions may be helpful in various changing contexts and can be used independently from the book, the datasets, etc.

 ## AQUAD 7 files